hanesbarbosa/alnum/README.md

 ## Conclusion

 The code here just give you symbols from the alphabet and digits.
-You can expand the classes in differents flavor as you wish.
+You can expand the classes in differents flavors as you wish.